Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 13, Lee teaches an apparatus for wireless communications at a user equipment (UE) (abstract: a first terminal performing sidelink communication; fig 10), comprising:
+Regarding claim 13, Lee teaches a user equipment (UE) for wireless communication (abstract: a first terminal performing sidelink communication; fig 11-12), comprising:

-memory coupled with the processor (para 19: a memory electronically communication with the processor; fig 2); and
+at least one memory coupled with the at least one processor (para 19: a memory electronically communication with the processor; fig 2); and

-instructions stored in the memory and executable by the processor to cause the apparatus (para 19: when the instructions are executed by the processor, the instructions causes the first terminal to) to:
+instructions stored in the at least one memory and executable by the at least one processor to cause the UE (para 19: when the instructions are executed by the processor, the instructions causes the first terminal to) to:

-receive a first sidelink data in a sidelink channel (fig 10; para 118: the first terminal receives sidelink data from the third terminal); and
+receive a first sidelink data in a sidelink channel (fig 11; para 158: the first terminal may receive sidelink data from the second terminal, and receive sidelink data from the third terminal); and

 Regarding claim 28, Lee further teaches to: determine the prioritization of the feedback information for the first sidelink data based at least in part on a priority level of the received first sidelink data (fig 10; para 122: when it is difficult to simultaneously perform feedback information transmission and feedback information reception, the first terminal may determine the priority of the sidelink feedback information according to the importance of each sidelink data., the first terminal may transmit and/or receive the sidelink feedback information having a higher priority).